bmeurant/technical-docs/software-architecture/architectural-patterns/service-mesh.md

 ---

-## Relationship with Other Patterns
+## Related Patterns, Concepts and Variations

 A Service Mesh is not a standalone concept; it integrates and implements several other patterns.